KaylebJay/petz-1/petz/docs/petz.md

 - Lambs eat grass.
 - You can get Wool with the Shears (right click).
 - To wool to regrow feed your lamb or let it eats grass.
+- Lambs runaway from player, tame them with some wheat.
+- Predators: Wolf & Lion.

 #### Lion
 ![Lion](/images/lion.png)